mustafkamal/sketchup-structureline/README.md

 A SketchUp extension that automates structure modeling.
 You can check what types of structures are included here: *[link to the structure design standard]*.

-This extension is open‑source to encourage contributions from people of different backgrounds.

 For usage and feature demonstrations, see the [demo page](https://github.com/mustafkamal/sketchup-structureline/blob/main/demo/README.md)